 Introduction OS Interview Questions And Answers

 The operating system is the most important part of any computer system.
 Without an operating system, the user and system cannot interact.
 The operating system acts as an interface between these two.
 It enables the smooth functioning of the system.
-There are different kinds of operating systems like Windows OS, Linux, Unix, etc. which have their own features that differentiate it from each other.
+There are different kinds of operating systems like Windows OS, Linux, Unix, etc., which have their own features that differentiate them from each other.
 Operating systems have different processes to install and work with.

-Below are the 10 important OS Interview Questions And Answers that are frequently asked in an interview. these questions are divided into two parts are as follows:
+Below are the 10 important OS Interview Questions And Answers that are frequently asked in an interview.
+These questions are divided into two parts are as follows:

 Part 1 – OS Interview Questions (Basic)

-This first part covers basic OS Interview Questions and Answers
+This first part covers basic OS Interview Questions and Answers.

 1. Explain the Bootstrap program and the process to boot the system.